 We have secured wonderful campgrounds that provide us with access to the best trails, as well as hot showers, electricity, and where our camp chefs can provide delicious, healthy, warm meals for the group.

 Are there hot showers?

-Hotels in the area book up early.
-We will provide a hotel/motel list, but you must book early and it is at your own expense.
+Yes!
+However, hotels in the area book up early.
+We will provide a lodging list, but you must book early and it is at your own expense.

 How much do we shuttle each day?

 Glacier is huge, encompassing more than 1 million acres.
 In order to reach our trailheads, there will typically be up to an hour of shuttling each direction, each day.
 Shuttles are a great opportunity to see the full expanse of the park while learning from our Glacier Guides and connecting with your group.

 I see there are only 30 spots...sounds like I need to get my spot soon?